ansible-collections/ibm_zos_cics/docs/source/modules/region_jcl.rst

 volumes
   The volume(s) where the data set is created.
 Use a string to define a singular volume or a list of strings for multiple volumes.

-  If the target data set is a member in a PDS/E, then this value will not have any effect
+  If the target data set is a member in a PDS or PDSE, then this value does not have any effect.

   | **required**: False